 STEP 2: Click on Devices > Chrome management > Apps & extensions.

-STEP 3: Select the OU(s) that contain the students you wish to enable the extensions for — bear in mind that the top-level OU will force those related sub-OU's to inherit the extension.
+STEP 3: Select the OU(s) that contain the students you wish to enable the extensions for — keep in mind that the top-level OU will force those related sub-OU's to inherit the extension.

 3c.
 Search Bark and click on Select to install the Bark for Chrome extension for that OU.

-STEP 4: Click on the Installation Policy for the Bark for Chrome extension to Force Install.
+STEP 4: Click on the Installation Policy for the Bark for Chrome extension to Force Install and Save your changes on the top right of the screen.

-STEP 6: Consider using some of the following G Suite tools.
+STEP 6: Consider using some of the following Google Workspace tools.

 These settings are found in the Google Admin Console under Devices > Chrome Management > User & Browser Settings: